LalaIAm/tarot-cline/memory-bank/activeContext.md

 ## Current Focus
 The project has completed both Milestone 1 and Milestone 2 implementation phases.
 With Milestone 1, we successfully implemented authentication with Supabase, responsive navigation, landing page, and dashboard placeholder.
 With Milestone 2, we've implemented the complete Tarot Reading Module and AI Interpretation Engine.

 We have made significant progress on Milestone 3, having completed Phase 1 (Database Setup), Phase 2 (Service Layer), Phase 3 (Journal Entry Core), Phase 4 (Journal Management), Phase 5 (Dashboard Integration), and Phase 6 (Reading-Journal Connection).
 We've created the database schema for journals, journal tags, and tag mappings with appropriate Row-Level Security policies, extended the Supabase service layer with comprehensive journal and tag management functions, implemented the Redux state management for the journaling feature, added rich text editing, enhanced mood selection, advanced filtering and search for journal entries, implemented an enhanced dashboard with journal integration, activity statistics, and quick action buttons, and completed the reading-journal connection flow with visual indicators and rich previews.

-We are now ready to proceed with Phase 7 (Testing & Refinement) to ensure all components work well together and provide a smooth user experience.
+We are now working on Phase 7 (Testing & Refinement) of Milestone 3, having set up Cypress for end-to-end testing.
+We've implemented a comprehensive test suite covering all aspects of the journaling feature, including core functionality, filtering and search, reading-journal connections, dashboard integration, and authentication.
+This will ensure all components work well together and provide a smooth user experience.

 ## Recent Changes
+- **Started Milestone 3 Phase 7 (Testing & Refinement)**:
+  - Set up Cypress for end-to-end testing
+  - Created custom commands for Supabase authentication and data management
+  - Implemented test fixture files with sample user data, journal entries, and tarot readings
+  - Developed test suites for core journaling functionality
+  - Implemented tests for advanced filtering and search features
+  - Created tests for reading-journal connection flow
+  - Added tests for dashboard integration and widgets
+  - Implemented authentication tests
+  - Updated package.json with scripts for running different test categories
+  - Added comprehensive documentation for the testing framework

-- Completed Milestone 3 Phase 6 (Reading-Journal Connection):
+- Previously completed Milestone 3 Phase 6 (Reading-Journal Connection):
   - Created flow to journal from a reading with URL parameter passing
   - Enhanced JournalEntryForm to fetch and display actual readings
   - Updated JournalEntryDetail to show associated reading cards with previews